dd86k/ddcput/README.md

 ### NOTES

-(x86/amd64) This tool is NOT supported in real and vm8086 modes.
+(x86/amd64) This tool is NOT supported in any 16-bit modes, such as real and vm8086 modes.

 # USAGE